 Remember to save all your progress by clicking on "Save draft" at the bottom of the webpage.
 Once you’ve saved a draft, you will be able to either publish your task immediately or, to make sure there are no inclarities or errors, request Codility team’s review of your task.
 Should you choose to have our team review your task, please keep in mind that it may take up to three working days for the task to be analyzed before you receive our feedback.

-Once the task is published or approved, it will appear in your task drawer in section "Your Custom Library" under "Coding".
+Once the task is published or approved, it will appear in your task drawer in section "Your Exclusive Library" under "Coding".
 Access it via test creation menu or the Task library and will have Similarity Check working over it.